 Called by God to take care of the environment

-As Christians, the suffering of people living in poverty across the world should urge us into action.
+As Christians, the suffering of people living in poverty should urge us into action.
 Jesus’ second commandment is to love our neighbours.
 And from the creation account in Genesis to the new creation of Revelation, the Bible speaks of how much God loves and delights in his creation.
 We believe that, like Adam and Eve, we have a responsibility to care for it.

 Proverbs 31:9 says: ‘Speak up and judge fairly; defend the rights of the poor and needy.’
 We are called as Christians to stand up for justice, calling on those in positions of power to make decisions that protect the most vulnerable.

 We’re convinced that taking these commands seriously includes playing our part in tackling the climate emergency.
 Our vision is for a better future: we want to see all people released from extreme poverty, even in communities where climate change is hitting hardest.
 We are committed to environmental sustainability in all that we do – including in our internal operations, programmes, advocacy and influencing work.

 This is not a new area for Tearfund – we have a long history of working on environmental issues and their impact on poor communities around the world.
 Tearfund first started campaigning on these issues in the run up to the first Rio Earth Summit in 1992.
 And we were the first large UK development organisation to start working on environmental issues.

 Over the last 20 years, this work has become more prominent and urgent, leading us to develop new water and sanitation, disaster risk reduction and climate change adaptation programmes.
 From 2005 to 2015, we made significant contributions to UN climate negotiations which culminated in the landmark Paris Agreement in 2015.
 Since then we have been keeping up the pressure on governments to fulfil the commitments agreed in Paris.

 How we are responding to climate change and encouraging environmental sustainability